pippim/pippim.github.io/mserve.md

 -    Original version in Linux but hopefully minor port to Windows and Apple.
 -    Hopefully in a couple of years port to cars with Apple or Android decks.
 -    Hopefully in a few years Record Companies will give away mserve.
--    If anyone is "disturbed" by sample video please advise ASAP and I'll find a different one.
+-    If anyone is "disturbed" by sample video please advise ASAP, and I'll find a different one.

 ---